Lauren Yee

+Lauren Yee (余秀菊) is an American playwright and television writer.
+Her play, Cambodian Rock Band, received the 2018 Horton Foote Prize for Outstanding New American Play.

 Early life and education

 Yee was born and raised in San Francisco, California.
 She graduated from Lowell High School in 2003.

 Yee graduated from Yale University in 2007, majoring in English and Theatre Arts.
-She then attended University of California, San Diego's MFA playwriting program.
+She then attended University of California, San Diego's MFA playwriting program and graduated in 2012.